andrewrocke/Industrial-Controls-Systems-ICS-Intrusion-Detection-IDS-ML-MSc-code/README.md

 The folders are decribed as below structure

-- Dairy - Contains Supervisor meeting diarays in RTF and in PDF format.
+- Diary - Contains Supervisor meeting diarays in RTF and in PDF format.
 - LSTM - Contains code and results of the SQL Server esample and using the LSTM models with Westermo data, it contains some of the TFLite exported models.
 - ML Test - is a scratch pad working folder
 - ML - Is the main folder with the machine leraning implmentations